North Korea fires two short-range ballistic missiles, South Korea says - KTVZ

 Earlier this month, North Korean state media broke six months of silence over this year’s spate of missile tests, claiming they were meant to demonstrate Pyongyang’s readiness to fire tactical nuclear warheads at potential targets in the South.

-The aggressive acceleration in weapons testing has sparked alarm in the region, with the United States, South Korea and Japan responding with missile launches and joint military exercises.
+The aggressive acceleration in weapons testing has sparked alarm in the region, with the US, South Korea and Japan responding with missile launches and joint military exercises.

 Next week, South Korea is set to conduct a large-scale joint air force training with the US involving the US’ F-35B stealth jet, according to the South Korean Air Force.